citp/privacy-policy-historical/j/jo/job/jobsearch.gov.au.md

 ###  How does the department collect your personal information?

 Your personal information is collected from you when you register, provide or update your personal details on JobSearch.
-It may also be collected from a third party, including Centrelink, your Provider, or Employers whom you have contacted via JobSearch or whom you have submitted a job application to, if you have agreed or would reasonably expect your personal information to be collected in this way.
+It may also be collected from a third party, including Centrelink, your provider, or employers whom you have contacted via JobSearch or whom you have submitted a job application to, if you have agreed or would reasonably expect your personal information to be collected in this way.

 ###  What personal information is the department collecting?